wp-plugins/taxonomy-extra-tools/readme.txt

 == Frequently Asked Questions ==

-= How can I display a proper title in the archive page? = It really depends on the theme in use.
-You can check against the global variable $tet_bingo and set the title in the template as the taxonomy name.
+= How can I display a proper title in the taxonomy archive pages? = This plugin automatically applies a filter to the HTML title tag shown in the browser bar, compatibility with the WordPress SEO plugin by Yoast is further improved with the additional %%taxonomy_name%% replacement.
+As for the taxonomy archive page, it really depends on the theme in use.
+First you basically need a proper taxonomy.php template file just as archive.php or category.php in your theme's directory.
+Then you can check against the conditional tag `is_tax_root_archive()` or the global variable `$tet_bingo` and set the title in the template as the taxonomy name, instead of the term title or whatever.
 You can directly copy the taxonomy.php files provided in this plugin's /template subdirectory to your Twenty Fourteen / Thirteen / Twelve folder or use them as a reference in customizing other themes.

 = How can I style the terms output displayed in the taxonomy archive root page? =